aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ## Micro-service Virtualization through ServiceMetadata

-You've read this far!
-Hopefully, you've got a fairly good idea on how it works.
-Revisiting the example mentioned in
+If you revisit the example
+mentioned in
 [Micro-service Virtualization over { CONTROL, ACTOR, PRODUCT }](https://aftersound.github.io/weave/micro-service-virtualization-over-service-executor-components)
-, you might get a deeper understanding of micro-service virtualization through ServiceMetadata in Weave.
+, combined with what has been illustrated/described in this article, you might get a deeper understanding on how micro-service virtualization through ServiceMetadata works in Weave.

+Now let's look into the structure of ServiceMetadata and what each part is for.

 ### Structure of ServiceMetadata
 ![](diagrams/WEAVE-SERVICE-METATDATA-STRUCTURE.png)

-- id/path and paramFields defines visible interface from client perspective
+- id
+  - the path of micro-service
+  - uniquely identify itself to service framework core
+- ParamFields
+  - definition of parameter fields of micro-service
-- with ParamFields, Service Framework core is able to parse, process and validate parameters in request.
-ServiceExecutor takes no/little responsibility of process parameters in request.
+  - used by service framework core and ParameterProcessor to parse, process and validate request
+- ExecutionControl
-- ExecutionControl, its type is the only information that framework core cares about to determine which ServiceExecutor to use, rest information is for chosen ServiceExecutor instance to act upon.
+  - its type name is used by service framework core to deserialize from JSON/YAML and identify the right ServiceExecutor
+  - instruction for chosen ServiceExecutor to act upon while serving request
+- CacheControl
-- CacheControl, concerning service response cache handling, which is optional and orthogonal to peer controls.
+  - concerning service response cache handling, which is optional and orthogonal to peer controls
+- SecurityControl
-- SecurityControl, concerning authentication and authorization, which is again optional and orthogonal to other peer controls.
+  - concerning security of micro-service, which is optional and orthogonal to peer controls
+  - SecurityControl.AuthenticationControl, its type name is used by WeaveAuthFilter to identify the right Authenticator and rest is instruction for chosen Authenticator to act upon when conducting authentication
+  - SecurityControl.AuthorizationControl, its type name is used by WeaveAuthFilter to identify the right Authorizer and rest is instruction for chosen Authorizer to act upon when conducting authorization check

+Further analyze ServiceMetadata,
+- id/ParamFields largely defines service interface visible to clients once micro-service is realized
+- ServiceMetadata binds micro-service interface and implementation in a declarative manner, YAML/JSON is just textual representation
-As a matter of fact, ServiceMetadata is control composite, which is effectively a control for Weave Service Framework core.
+- Most importantly, ServiceMetadata is effectively control composite, a control for Weave Service Framework core to act upon

-You might have also noticed, ServiceMetadata binds service interface and service implementation declaratively.
+  - expose service interface defined by id/ParamFields
+  - make sure client would be authenticated/authorized as instructed by SecurityControl
+  - process service request in according to ParamFields
+  - serve processed/validated service request in according to ExecutionControl
+  - handle response cache based on CacheControl

 ### Example of ServiceMetadata